rkoktan/scanopy/COMMERCIAL-LICENSE.md

 For organizations that want to use Scanopy without AGPL-3.0 obligations, we offer commercial licenses.

 ### What You Get
-- Right to use Scanopy without source code disclosure requirements
+- No source code disclosure requirements when running Scanopy as a network service
-- Right to modify Scanopy for internal use
-- No copyleft obligations
+- No copyleft obligations when distributing modifications
 - Optional support from project maintainers

 ### Pricing